Admission degree-seeking students

 Since the language certificate Deutsches Sprachdiplom der Kultusministerkonferenz der Stufe II is equivalent to DSH, no further proof of language is required.

-The application can be sent directly to Mannheim University of Applied Sciences.
+The application can be sent directly to Technische Hochschule Mannheim.

 If you are a German national but have attended a secondary school abroad, you must first apply for recognition of your higher education entrance qualification.
 Please contact the Regional Council (Regierungspräsidium) in Stuttgart.

-Please note: The following does not apply to applicants for the Bachelor Electrical Engineering.
+Please note: The following does not apply to applicants for the Bachelor Electrical Engineering EEB.
 Please follow the application instructions on the website of the department.

-For all other degree programmes: As an applicant — to Mannheim University of Applied Sciences or any University of Applied Sciences in the state of Baden-Württemberg — with a higher education entrance qualification from a non-German-speaking country, you will need to first contact Studienkolleg Konstanz (Center for International Students) to have your international records validated.
+For all other degree programmes: As an applicant — to Technische Hochschule Mannheim or any University of Applied Sciences in the state of Baden-Württemberg — with a higher education entrance qualification from a non-German-speaking country, you will need to first contact Studienkolleg Konstanz (Center for International Students) to have your international records validated.
 If approved, it will issue you a higher education entrance qualification certificate.

 If your higher education entrance qualification certificate does not qualify you for direct access to studing at a German university, you will have to pass a test (Feststellungsprüfung) in four areas of knowledge.
 You can prepare for this test in one of the so-called Studienkolleg centers.